Ljuelch/coding-challenge-swe/README.md

 # Coding Challenge [SWE] @ Memberspot

+- **Live Demo**:
+  - The project is hosted on GitHub Pages for easy access.
+You can view the live demo here: [Coding Challenge SWE](https://ljuelch.github.io/coding-challenge-swe/).

+- **Browser Compatibility**:
+  - This Project has been developed using chrome (Version 126.0.6478.127 (Official Build) (arm64)).
+  - It was tested in Firefox.
+  - For other browsers, it's not guaranteed that the App will work properly.

+## How to Start the Application

+To start the application, follow these steps:

+1. **Install Dependencies**:
+   - Run `npm install` to install all necessary dependencies.
+   - If you encounter any errors during installation, use `npm install --force` to resolve potential version conflicts.

+2. **Start the Application**:
+   - Use the command `npm start` to start the application.
+This command is defined in the `package.json` file as `"start": "ng serve"`.

+### Important Notes

+- **Image Display Issues**:
+  - If images are not displayed, it might be due to hosting restrictions on GitHub Pages.
+Images are hosted externally to avoid this issue.
+If you compile the project locally and images still do not load, please contact me, and I will re-integrate them into the project asset folder.

+- **Tests**:
+  - Because I will not further develop this project and will not change components and services in the future i left out the tests.

 ## Incentive

 This task will cover a few core concepts that you will encounter when working on a TypeScript project at Memberspot.